ajeyverma/HardenSys/WEBSITE_SUMMARY.md

 3. **User Feedback**: Gather feedback for improvements
 4. **Regular Updates**: Keep documentation current with tool updates

-The website provides a complete, professional documentation solution for the Windows Security Compliance Tool! 🎉
+The website provides a complete, professional documentation solution for the HardenSys Tool! 🎉